-Chronic stress in the workplace can have a harsh impact on an employee.
-Per the National Institute of Mental Health, of all types of stress, health impacted by routine stress may be hardest to notice at first because the stress is constant, and the body doesn't know how or when to return to normal.
+Chronic stress in the workplace can have a harsh impact on employees.
+Per the National Institute of Mental Health, health impacted by routine stress may be hardest to notice at first because the stress is constant and the body doesn't know how or when to return to normal.
 This is one reason why it's important to understand the possible impact of stress and to take measures to support your mind and body.

 Stress triggers and how we deal with stress is different for each of us.
-Typical workplace stressors include challenges with coworkers, challenges with a manager, low salaries, long hours, excessive workloads, work that's disengaging, lack of support, unclear expectations, and fear of a layoff or severance, to name a few.
+Typical workplace stressors include challenges with co-workers, manager challenges, low salaries, long hours, excessive workloads, work that's disengaging, lack of support, unclear expectations, and fear of a layoff or severance — just to name a few.

 How can I manage and minimize the impact of stress at work?

-2. Focus on breathing, and become acquainted with your inner calm.
+2. Focus on breathing and become acquainted with your inner calm.
 It’s easy to get overwhelmed in today's fast-paced work environment.
-To minimize stress, take a lot of deep breaths and breaks when needed, and be patient and gentle with yourself.
-This is especially true if you're new to a company or organization.
+To minimize stress, take a lot of deep breaths and breaks when needed; be patient and gentle with yourself, especially if you're new to a company or organization.
 You're not expected to know everything overnight.

 3. Perfect your time management skills.
 Are there really only 24 hours in a day?
 The volume of work and personal issues you need to address each day can be overwhelming.
 Good time management is extremely important.
 Some common time management techniques include maintaining lists of items to be addressed daily and scheduling blocks of time to address particular items.
 Keep in mind that when you say "yes" to one item you inherently say "no" to another.
-Prioritize your activities and make an A, B and C list.
-The C list will get done when it gets done, with the A list being a top priority.
+Prioritize your activities and make an A, B, and C-list.
+The C-list will get done when it gets done, while the A-list is top priority.

 4. Learn to say "no." It's hard for many of us to say "no" to someone, but if we are to maintain our health and sanity, it's a requirement at times.
-This is especially true when we're being asked to do work outside of our daily responsibilities in the workplace, or if we're being asked to do too much.
-Another option is to say "yes," but manage expectations and negotiate a reasonable time to get the work completed.
+This is especially true when we're being asked to do work outside of our daily responsibilities in the workplace or if we're being asked to do too much.

 5. Identify healthy stress relievers.
-Stress can be compounded when we turn to unhealthy ways to deal with it, such as alcohol.
-Working out, meditating, and walks in nature are all proven to be great stress relievers.
-Even though these are outside of the workplace, they will help stabilize your overall stress level.
+Stress can be compounded when we turn to unhealthy ways of dealing with it — like alcohol.
+Working out, meditating, and walks in nature are all proven to be great stress relievers without the negative side effects, and, even though these are outside of the workplace, they will help stabilize your overall stress level.

 6. Ask for support.
-Support from family and friends, even if it's to vent at times or just talk, can be a huge help in managing stress.
-You might also consider reaching out to your employer's EAP (Employee Assistance Program) representative if available or seek support from a therapist or psychologist to help you manage any feelings of being overwhelmed that trigger stress.
+Support from family and friends, even if it's to vent or just talk, can be a huge help in managing stress.
+You might also consider reaching out to your employer's Employee Assistance Program (EAP) representative if available or seek support from a therapist or psychologist to help you manage any feelings of being overwhelmed that trigger stress.

 7. Evaluate your work environment.
 Some work environments and positions aren't healthy for us, no matter what we do or try.
-If this is you, and you're in a position to find work elsewhere, begin the job search now with hopes of finding a healthier situation in which to work.
+If this is you, and you're in a position to find work elsewhere, begin the job search now with hopes of finding a healthier situation.

 8. Have an honest conversation with your supervisor.
 A reasonable supervisor will understand that healthy means more productive.
-It's in his or her best interest to support you and find ways to help you manage your stress in the workplace.
-It might mean taking a few items off your plate or helping you deal with an unfriendly co-worker.
-If you don't feel comfortable speaking with your supervisor for some reason, or if he or she is part of the issue, then consider speaking with someone in your human resources department if available.
+It's in their best interest to support you and find ways to help you manage your stress in the workplace, which might mean taking a few items off your plate or helping you deal with an unfriendly co-worker.
+If you don't feel comfortable speaking with your supervisor for some reason, or if they are a part of the issue, then consider speaking with someone in your human resources department.

 10. Establish healthy boundaries.
 Know what is acceptable to you and what's not when it comes to relationships at work.
-Set good boundaries, so others don't intrude on your time or space.
+Set good boundaries so others don't intrude on your time or space.
 Setting healthy boundaries also means making clear decisions as to when you'll check email, maintain work hours, and speak with co-workers.
-If you need to be with family after you leave work, then create the boundary that you stay off of your work phone and computer after a certain time, for example.
+For example, if you need to be with family after you leave work, then create the boundary that you stay off of your work phone and computer after a certain time.